… or as my friend has actually put it:

 Being single for a while has been the biggest gift the Universe could ever give me.
 I would never be able to grow so much while being dissolved in a man.

 My self-esteem sky-rocketed.
 I discover new talents and things I like every day.
 I do those things every day.
 I change, adjust, figure out which beliefs are mine, and which are of my parents, friends, workmates.
-I dismiss everything what doesnt belong to me.
+I dismiss everything that doesnt belong to me.

 I create me.
 Every day.